 A comparative study of Eastern and Western theories and arguments concerning the nature and existence of the self.

 PHIL:2402 Introduction to Ethics3 s.h.

 Analytical and historical introduction to ethical theories; issues such as the nature of the goodness, distinction between right and wrong.
-GE: Values, Society, and Diversity.
+GE: Values and Culture.

 PHIL:2415 Bioethics3 s.h.

 Recent developments in biotechnology and medicine; designer babies and cloning, genetic screening for disease, distributive justice in health care, animal experimentation, physician-assisted suicide, and euthanasia.
 Same as GHS:2415.

 PHIL:2429 War, Terrorism, and Torture3 s.h.